wide. Anyone growing Italian cypress knows that these trees shoot up rapidly in the right location, often growing up to 3 feet (. 9 m.) per year.

 Do Italian cypress attract rats?

-While the roots of the Italian Cypress are not invasive, the tree does has two foes that will easily kill it: the spider mite and over-watering.
-It is recommended that trees be checked often and treated for spider mites if applicable.
+While the roots of the Italian Cypress are not invasive, the tree does has two foes that will easily kill it: the spider mite and over-watering. … Keep the soil around the tree well-drained, watering established trees once or twice a month.

 Can you keep Italian cypress small?